lambdaclass/concrete/ROADMAP.md

     lint, audit, record compiler-known target constants, and compare interpreter-vs-compiled behavior on macOS and Linux.
 It validates the language/tooling slab, not the full stdlib.
+35a.
+After the resurrected CI gate suite is green, add targeted red-team
+    coverage for the failure classes it exposed.
+Do **not** add these while the baseline is red; first fix/classify the deterministic `phase1_contracts`, `trust-gate`, ProofCore, and match/lowering failures.
+Then add `scripts/tests/check_phase6_redteam.sh` with fixtures for:
+    parser recovery and duplicate attributes (`#[spec]`/proof-link duplicates must keep the intended diagnostic rather than degrading to generic `unexpected token`);
+    match linear-consumption agreement across range/guard/OR/desugared arms;
+    match lowering correctness for width coercions, match-on-reference, guarded arms, OR desugaring, and struct-update-in-arm values;
+    ProofCore/fingerprint stability for new arm forms (semantic changes must change fingerprints; formatting-only changes must not);
+    and trust/proof fixtures whose deliberately stale state must remain stale after any regeneration tool.
+The gate becomes the reusable "new syntax feature red-team checklist": every future parser/lowering feature needs positive parse, negative parse, type/check negative, linear ownership edge, lowering execution oracle, formatter round-trip, ProofCore/fingerprint assertion, and report/snapshot coverage if it affects evidence.
 36. [DONE (core) — implemented 2026-06-20; see docs/STATEMENT_EXPRESSION_MODEL.md
     and LANGUAGE_GAPS #12] Model the statement-vs-trailing-expression distinction in blocks and match arms. `AST.Stmt.expr` / `Core.CStmt.expr` now carry an